-Cudjo was born with the name “Kossola” in the Banté region of West Africa, which is today encompassed by the nation of Benin, in 1840.
+Cudjo Lewis was born Oluale Kossola in 1841 in the Banté region of West Africa that is today encompassed by the nation of Benin.
 He grew up in a Yoruba community in a large family of 17 siblings.

-In the spring of 1860, Cudjo’s peaceful life was interrupted when he was abducted by the army of the African Kingdom of Dahomey and sold by them at the slaving port Ouidah.
+In the spring of 1860, Kossola’s peaceful life was interrupted when he was abducted by the army of the African Kingdom of Dahomey and sold by them to slavers at the port Ouidah.

-By this time, the importation of slaves had been illegal in the United States for nearly 60 years, and British and American ships had already set up a blockade around West Africa to prevent slaves being shipped from the continent.
+By this time, the importation of slaves had been illegal in the United States for nearly 60 years, and British and American ships had already set up a blockade around West Africa to prevent slavers from kidnapping any more people.

 However, slave traders still attempted to illegally bring slaves to the United States due to the immense profit they stood to make by flouting the law.
 Furthermore, at that time, slave traders who had been charged with piracy were acquitted by a jury in Georgia, leading many to believe they could smuggle slaves into the U.S. without consequences.

 When Kossola and the other captors arrived in Alabama, they were sold to businessman Timothy Meaher.
-Though Meaher was charged with the illegal possession of captives, by the time they arrived on his property to execute the arrest, he had hidden away the captives and had erased all trace of them having been there.
+Though Meaher was charged with the illegal possession of captives, by the time the authorities arrived on his property to execute his arrest, he had hidden away his captives and had erased all trace of them having been there.

-Meaher was able to conceal over 100 slaves because he owned an area of land outside Mobile called Magazine Point that was surrounded by swamp and only easily accessible by boat.
-This bought him time to hid his newly captured slaves from arriving lawmen.
+Meaher was able to conceal over 100 slaves because he owned an area of land outside Mobile called Magazine Point which was surrounded by swamp and only easily accessible by boat.

 Following the end of legal chattel slavery in the United States, Cudjo Lewis met a young woman named Abile who also had been on the Clotilda.
-Together with many other freed Africans, they attempted to raise enough money for the voyage back home to their respective communities.
+Together with many other freed Africans, they attempted to raise enough money for a voyage back home to their respective communities.

-However, with the economic opportunities afforded to former slaves in the South, they quickly realized that it would be impossible to raise enough money to return home.
+However, with the few economic opportunities afforded to former slaves in the South, many found that it would be impossible for them to raise enough money to return home.
 Cudjo Lewis decided that if he couldn’t go home, then he’d create a new one right there in the South.

-Like many freed slaves, the members of this community continued to work for the family that had previously enslaved them, receiving meager pay for their hard work.
-Cudjo continued to work in Meaher’s lumber mill, where he eventually raised enough money to buy a two-acre plot of land in Magazine Point for $100 in 1872.
+Like many freed slaves, Cudjo Lewis continued to work for the family to whom he once belonged for meager pay after his emancipation.
+Lewis took a job in Meaher’s lumber mill, where he eventually raised enough money to buy a two-acre plot of land in Magazine Point for $100 in 1872.

 Cudjo Lewis officially married Abile in 1880, and the two of them lived on their land, which Cudjo Lewis farmed and organized like a Yoruba family compound.
-They had two sons, one of which continued to live in a house on Cudjo’s property when he married and started a family, in typical Yoruba fashion.
+They had two sons together, one of who continued to live in a house on Cudjo’s property when he married and started a family, in typical Yoruba fashion.

 Cudjo worked as a farmer and a laborer to provide for his family until he was injured when his buggy was hit by a train in 1902.
 After that, he became the caretaker of the community’s Baptist church.

 By the time pioneering American author and folklorist Zora Neale Hurston met him, Cudjo Lewis was already known as one of the last survivors of the Clotilda, and with the exception of a woman who died in 1940, the last person alive to have been brought to America from Africa as a slave.

 Enjoy this article on Cudjo Lewis, the last slave brought to the United States?
 Next, read the story of the slave who escaped George Washington’s estate.
-Then, see how footage of a modern day African slave market sparked outrage around the world.
+Then, see footage of a modern-day African slave market that sparked outrage around the world.